nuxodin/intrinsicsize-polyfill/README.md

 Note!
-The specification is likely to change.
+The specification has changed, they found a mutch better solution which is alrady implemented in most browsers.
 Read more here: https://github.com/WICG/intrinsicsize-attribute/issues/16

 # intrinsicsize-polyfill